Augustus S. F. X. Van Dusen

-Professor Augustus S. F. X. Van Dusen, Ph.D., LL.D., F.R.S., M.D., M.D.S. is a fictional character in a series of detective short stories and a novel by Jacques Futrelle.
-Some of the short stories were originally published in The Saturday Evening Post and the Boston American.
-Futrelle died at age 37 on April 15, 1912, on the RMS Titanic.
-He refused to board a lifeboat, insisting that his wife board instead.
+Professor Augustus S. F. X. Van Dusen, Ph.D., LL.D., F.R.S., M.D., M.D.S. is a fictional character in a series of detective short stories and a novel by Jacques Futrelle, the best known being "The Problem of Cell 13".

 Biography

 In the stories, Professor Van Dusen solves a variety of different mysteries with his friend and companion, Hutchinson Hatch, reporter of a fictional newspaper called The Daily New Yorker.

 The professor is known as "The Thinking Machine", solving problems by the remorseless application of logic.
 This nickname was given to him after his winning of a match against the fictional chess champion of the day, Tschaikowsky, in a demonstration to show the power of applying pure logic.
 He was able to win against the reigning champion, having only been taught the game the morning of the match.
 Many of his titles are actually honorary degrees awarded to him, serving only to amuse the universities and scientific institutions that crown him with those titles.